Scams

 Action Fraud is the UK’s national reporting centre for fraud and cybercrime where you should report fraud if you have been scammed, defrauded, or experienced cybercrime.

-If you've paid for something you haven't received, you might be able to get your money back from organisations such as your bank.
+If you've paid for something you haven't received and it’s a scam, you might be able to get your money back from organisations such as your bank.

 Check if you can get your money back after a scam